3v401/HPC_tools/Containerization/Docker/Qiskit-aer-gpu/README.md

 Now we repeat the process but developing an easyconfig for JURECA, compiling the module and loading it.
 After loading, run the following script: `python test.py`

-Congratulations!
-Your docker container generated a whl file required for our Qiskit/1.2.4 module in `aarch64` architecture which is not available yet in PYPI!
+Congratulations!🥳 Your docker container generated a whl file required for our Qiskit/1.2.4 module in `aarch64` architecture which is not available yet in PYPI!